 So, will this blog-a-thon matter a solitary damn?
 I'm sceptical.
 It will, by and large, preach to the converted.
 Such trolls and plain weirdos as may happen by will not see reason.
 But, hey who knows.
 It will bring some attention to the matter.
 Maybe get some media coverage.
 At the very least, if some women speak of their rage for the first time, and find some release in it, if some woman can walk proud and erect, if some angry women stops tarring all men with the same brush .. and if even one man looks at this problem differently after this blog-a-thon, perhaps a beginning will have been made.

 After I wrote this, and was agonising about whether to post it, I happened to be chatting with a friend.
 And in my usual decisive way, I dumped this post on her, asked her for an opinion.
 Post, she said.
 Yes, it rambles, she said, kindly not going on to say, hey, who expects anything else from you?
 We discussed a few other blog-a-thon posts we'd both read.
 And she said something that summed it up for me better than I could have.
 So, with Megha's permission, here we go:

 Who are Roadside Romeos?
 Are they some separate branch of society different from us?
 We, blog readers = respectable.
 They, RRs = scum of the earth?
 I think that line that some of us have in our mind is what this blog-a-thon somewhat blurs.
-Perhaps, in reading the testimonies of women everywhere, there may be men who sit up and realize that what they think is harmless is perhaps not so harmless.
-Perhaps, in reading the testimonies of innocent men who have unfairly been subject to angry glares, there will be women who will sit up and realize that not all men are scum.
-Perhaps we will come away on the whole realizing that things are a lot more nuanced than we see them as.Technorati: The Blank Noise Project blogathon
+Perhaps, in reading the testimonies of women everywhere, there may be men who sit up and realise that what they think is harmless is perhaps not so harmless.
+Perhaps, in reading the testimonies of innocent men who have unfairly been subject to angry glares, there will be women who will sit up and realise that not all men are scum.
+Perhaps we will come away on the whole realising that things are a lot more nuanced than we see them as.Technorati: The Blank Noise Project blogathon

 Note: [*] = The site linked to requires registration.